RahulGoel2000/Video_Streaming_web_Interface-WebRTC/README.md

 - Mainly targetted to work on browsers running on Desktop and laptops.
 However, can be used in thge browser of your smartphone or tablets as well.
 - Works the best on browsers like Chrome and Firefox.
+- Best performance is obtained if the numer of users in a meet is less than 5, however this may vary with the device you use and the internet connectivity you are using.

 ### Some specific points to remember: